zajacn/metagenomics_course_FGCZ/README.md

 ## Day 1: Introduction and 16S analysis

-Today, first you will have two lectures.
-One regarding introduction to metagenomics and 16S analysis.
+Today we start with an introductory lecture.
 This will be followed by a short excercise.
 In order to complete the excercises you will need SUSHI.

 ### SUSHI instructions - How to get there